WRLDMDE/Pac-Man/README.md

 <img width="1728" alt="Main Menu" src="https://user-images.githubusercontent.com/114108168/225054657-1e1252c3-9536-4698-bff7-6f717354ee80.png">

 The player controls Pac-Man and must eat all dots inside of an enclosed maze, while avoiding all the ghosts in the maze.
 All ghosts are contained in one area, with Pac Man starting at a random location on the maze.
 Dots are scattered all over traversable maze and the Score display starts at 0.

-Power ups(power pellets) are located at 4 corners on the map
+Power ups(power pellets) are located at 4 corners on the map.

-**Does the game have an end?
-If so, what are the conditions for when it ends?**

 Pac Man must consume all dots for each level (evaluate score of all dots set it equal to such)

 ### Visual Game Components:
 **What are the visual game components?
 Which are static and which are animated?**